ian-whitestone/ian-whitestone.github.io/_posts/2021-05-09-good-ds-bad-ds.md

 layout: post
 title: Good Data Scientist, Bad Data Scientist
 author: ianwhitestone
-summary: What separates a good Data Scientist from a bad one
+summary: What separates a good Data Scientist from a bad one?
 comments: False
 ---